 The base of a piece of pottery also reveals the type of clay.
 Even if there is no mark identifying this, the color or texture of the unfinished base can reveal the type of clay that was used.
 Historically, potters used a clay local to the area where they worked, meaning that the clay type can reveal the location where a piece was made.
 Due to supply, demand, and improvements in the predictability of clay during forming and firing, potters today often buy clay from a supplier, and local clay is no longer a strong visual clue when it comes to identifying contemporary pieces.

 5. A Visual Puzzle

 I developed my eye for art and studio pottery through years of experience.
 Today, Skinner contributes information to internet databases such as the Marks Project devoted to Studio Pottery from 1946-present.
-Shortly, visual recognition programs may start to make it much easier for anyone to identify a piece.
+Shortly, visual recognition programs may start to make it much easier for anyone to identify antique pottery, identify vintage pottery, and identify studio pottery.
 A vast computer library of known pottery examples is being compiled as of this writing – soon all you have to do is input a picture of a new piece, and the program will compare the image data to all known examples.
 Three-dimensional imaging technology makes it possible to collect and compare data from the base, sides, and interior at the same time.